paulm29/memetics/README.md

 Memetics is the shitposter's best friends.
 It helps you organise memes for posting to social media.
 Only Twitter is supported at this time.

-Memetics is an Angular web application with a Spring backend
+Memetics is an Angular web application with a Spring backend.

+Review entities to get acquainted with the structure: [Entities](Entities.md)

+Note: it's an old project that is slowly being updated with latest releases.

 # Setup